ceylanismail/rally/README.md

 ### Other useful methods
 * `CoreVolleyUtil.getMethodName`

 Returns the `String` value of the HTTP Methods.
-It might be necessary, if you use HTTP verbs as parameters, (i.e Authorising your calls, since `volley` has `int` implementation of them.)
+It might be necessary, if you use HTTP verbs as parameters.
+(i.e Authorising your calls, since `volley` has `int` implementation of them.)

 To-do